upbasedev/jackrabbit/README.md

 Then you take down the failover and the main system becomes the main system again.

-Currently, the only feature that is not implemented is NTP timestamps as I have to make `broker-ntp` be async.

 See the `tests` (directory) file for more information on how to build a working client.

-As JackRabbit is based on [MessagePack](https://msgpack.org/index.html) over 50 languages are supported.
+As JackRabbit is based on [MessagePack](https://msgpack.org/index.html) so over 50 languages are supported.

 This service is very lightweight as it uses almost no memory and CPU.